monkrus/gotestingexamples/README.md

 ☝️ Every folder contains a different testing methods using standard libraries, convey and fuzz testing.

-👉 f We tried to keep it as simple as possible to make the logic behind the test as clear as possible.
+👉 We tried to keep it as simple as possible to make the logic behind the test as clear as possible.

 -----